Face AR SDK v0.29: Skin Touch Up and Web AR Kit Improvements

 Web AR Kit improvement

 Our face tracking Web AR SDK kit has undergone some major technical improvements which facilitates its usage for developers.
-Among such:

 Compliance with ES6 standard.
 It makes it easy for developers to integrate and connect our web augmented reality features as modules.